 The scenic flights for this option, take the same flight path as described in option one and traverse the same incredible scenery, however the cruise that you link with on arrival in Milford Sound is different.

-This is an intimate experience with numbers capped at 150, and on-board Nature Guides offering personal attention.
-The “Spirit of Milford” catamaran explores nooks and crannies along the edge of the fiord, nudging into sheer rock faces to examine flora and fauna in detail for 2 hours (15 minutes longer than the Milford Sound Scenic Cruise).
+This cruise is an intimate experience, with numbers on the boat capped at 150 and on-board Nature Guides offering personal attention.
+The “Spirit of Milford” catamaran explores nooks and crannies along the edge of the fiord, nudging into sheer rock faces to examine flora and fauna in detail.

 This ‘ecotour’ is perfect for close-up shots of seals, birds and other Fiordland wildlife, including dolphins ‘riding’ the bow wave and the rarest penguin in the world, the Fiordland crested penguin (Spring & Autumn).